Keller Williams Realty

 Keller Williams Realty (commonly referred to as Keller Williams) is an American technology and international real estate franchise with headquarters in Austin, Texas.
 It is the largest real estate franchise in the United States by sales volume as of 2022.

-Founded in 1983 by Gary Keller and Joe Williams, it grew from a single office in Austin to approximately 1,100 offices and over 200,000 associates worldwide as of 2022.
+Founded in 1983 by Gary Keller and Joe Williams, it grew from a single office in Austin to approximately 1,000 offices worldwide in 2025 and over 200,000 associates worldwide as of 2022.
 It is an Inc. 5000 company and has been recognized as one of the highest rated real estate companies by numerous publications, including Entrepreneur and Forbes.

 History

 Founding and early history

 Keller Williams was founded in 1983 by Gary Keller and Joe Williams.
 It started out as a single office based in Austin, Texas, selling local residential real estate in the Austin area.
 After two years in business, Keller Williams became the largest single office residential real estate firm in Austin with 72 licensed agents.
-In the mid-1980s, the company suffered from the United States housing bubble and began to offer profit sharing to existing and potential associates in order to retain agents and help get through the recession.
+In the mid-1980s, the company suffered from the United States housing bubble and began to offer profit sharing to existing and potential associates to retain agents and help get through the recession.
 Within a year, the company grew to 130 agents and began to climb back as the top real estate broker in Austin.

 Keller Williams co-founder Gary Keller speaking at an event in 2012.

-In the early 1990s, Keller Williams expanded outside of the state of Texas, opening up its business model to franchising beginning in 1991.
-It opened an office in Oklahoma in 1993, marking the firm's first office to be located outside of its home state.
+In the early 1990s, Keller Williams expanded outside the state of Texas, opening up its business model to franchising beginning in 1991.
+It opened an office in Oklahoma in 1993, marking the firm's first office to be located outside its home state.
 The Oklahoma office was later recognized as the most successful single real estate office in that state.
 Keller Williams expanded at a rapid rate throughout the United States, much of which was attributed to its commission split for agents.
 In 1997 the company was recognized by being on the Franchise Gold 100 list by Success Magazine.
 As it moved into the next century, Keller Williams became the 6th largest real estate agency in the U.S. An example of its rapid expansion came in the state of Florida where in 2004 it was attributed as the largest real estate office in Polk County with 114 agents.
 That same year, it was attributed as the fastest growing real estate office in the entire state with 45 market centers, bringing its total nationwide agent count to over 30,000.

 Keller Williams continued expanding and in 2007, the company launched Luxury Homes by Keller Williams, a division within the company that brokers luxury only real estate.
 In 2008, it launched KW Commercial, a division providing commercial real estate associates with specialized technology, marketing tools, and resources.
 The division is known for allowing agents to keep more commission splits.
 It also allowed profit sharing similar to residential agents.
 As of 2012, the division boasted more than 1,000 brokers nationally.